minprog/platforms/django/lectures/sql/index.md

         <input type="submit">
     </form>

-Now, let’s see what the site looks like when I go to a flight page and then add a passenger
+Now, let's see what the site looks like when I go to a flight page and then add a passenger

 ![form](form.png)